 Safe.
 Healthy.
 Together.

-We are all excited to have our entire community back on our beautiful campus this fall.
-By maintaining the shared expectation of commitment to one another that saw us successfully through the last academic year together, we can do our best to help Curry stay healthy.
+We are all excited to have our entire community back on our beautiful campus for the Fall 2022 semester.
+By maintaining the shared expectation of commitment to one another that saw us successfully through the past few academic years together, we can do our best to help Curry stay healthy.

 Return to Campus Planning

-Fall semester classes will begin on campus, in person on Mon., Aug.
-30 for traditional undergraduate, continuing education and graduate students.
-Academic support services will also be returning to an in-person, face-to-face model.
+For both traditional undergraduate and continuing education and graduate courses, as well as academic support, Curry College conducts in-person, face-to-face courses and services.
 Programs or courses that are designated hyflex, hybrid or online for CE-Grad will continue to be offered in those modalities.
-Study Away programs will resume in Fall 2021, and all lab, clinical and performative coursework will proceed in person.
+Study Abroad and Study Away programs have resumed, and all lab, clinical and performative coursework will proceed in person.

 Recent News: Success in the Face of Crisis

 Milton Ranked Safest College Town in AmericaFor the second straight year, Milton, Massachusetts, home of Curry College's Milton Campus, has been ranked 'Safest College Town in America.'
 The latest 2021 rankings were published by SafeWise in their annual national report on public safety, "Safest Cities in America.”
 Milton topped the list of over 400 college towns due to lows in violent crime rate and a property crime rate, according to FBI statistics.